pomme-clic/s-money-documentation/docs/docs/cards/card-management.md

 - add in Apple wallet by in-app provisionning (sdk)

 ## Block/Unblock card
-Below is an example of ......... :
+Below is a use case to block your card :

 <Image src="docs/Card_Self_Verrou.png" alt="usecase 1"/>

 <Highlight>
-You can just order only a virtual card too or use a virtual card for emergency mode
+You can block or unblock in real time to secure your card if you don't find it
 </Highlight>

-## Update limts
+## Update limits
-Below is an example of ......... :
+Below is an example of use case to update limits of your card :

 <Image src="docs/Card_Self_UpdateLimits.png" alt="usecase 1"/>

 <Highlight>
-You can just order only a virtual card too or use a virtual card for emergency mode
+You can increase or decrease your limits of payment and/or withdrawal
 </Highlight>

 ## Block/Unblock VAD
-Below is an example of ......... :
+Below is a use case to (un)block VAD :

 <Image src="docs/Card_Self_VAD.png" alt="usecase 1"/>

 <Highlight>
-You can just order only a virtual card too or use a virtual card for emergency mode
+You can block or unblock in real time if you don't want authorize e-commerce payment
 </Highlight>

 ## Block/Unblock non-domectic country
-Below is an example of ......... :
+Below is a use case to (un)block non-domestic payments or withdrawal :

 <Image src="docs/Card_Self_ETR.png" alt="usecase 1"/>

 <Highlight>
-You can just order only a virtual card too or use a virtual card for emergency mode
+You can block or unblock in real time if you don't want authorize no-domestic payment or wthdrawal
 </Highlight>

 ### Hmac adapter 1